Dameo

-Dameo is an abstract strategy board game for two players invented by Christian Freeling in 2000.
-It is a variant of the game draughts (or checkers) and is played on an 8×8 checkered gameboard.
+Dameo is an abstract strategy board game for two players created by Christian Freeling in 2000.
+It is a variant of the game checkers and is played on an 8×8 checkered gameboard.

 Setup

 Dameo is played on an 8×8 checkerboard with 18 pieces per player.
 Each player's pieces are arranged so that the bottom three rows, from the perspective of the player, are filled from a1 to h1, b2 to g2, and c3 to f3, forming a distinctive trapezoid shape.